Car Won’t Accelerate But RPMs Go Up: 10 Potential Causes

 The main reason for transmission slipping is the low or bad transmission fluid.
 Like engine oil, transmission fluid has also a dipstick.
 You should make sure that the transmission fluid level is between high and low marks on the dipstick.

-• With the engine running, depress the brake pedal and place the gear lever in each gear position, holding for approximately 5 seconds in each position.
-Then, put the gear lever in PARK.
+• With the engine still running, press the brake and slide the shifter through each gear, holding for about 5 seconds in each.
+Then put it in PARK and turn off the engine.

-• Insert the transmission dipstick all the way into the transmission.
+• Grab a clean rag and pull out the transmission dipstick, wiping it down well.
+Slide the dipstick all the way back in the transmission.

 If the transmission fluid has a dark color, it means that you should flush the transmission.